Red Hickey

 Howard Wayne "Red" Hickey (February 14, 1917 – March 30, 2006) was an American professional football player and coach.
 He played in the National Football League (NFL) with the Pittsburgh Steelers in 1941 and the Cleveland / Los Angeles Rams from 1945 to 1948.
 Hickey served as head coach for the NFL's San Francisco 49ers from 1959 to 1963.

-Hickey is credited for having devised the shotgun formation in 1960.
+With Hickey as their head coach, the 1960 49ers became the first NFL team to adopt the shotgun formation as its primary mode of offense.
+Until then, the alignment had been used only sparingly around the league.

 Early life and college

 A native of Clarksville, Arkansas, Hickey began playing football what a student at Clarksville High School in that community.

 Hickey attended the University of Arkansas, competing as a member of the football and basketball teams, where he won All-Conference accolades in both sports.
 In 1941, he was a forward on the Razorback team that reached the Final Four teams, although the tournament format was different from today and did not end in a four team final.
 While at the University of Arkansas, Hickey was a member of Xi chapter of Kappa Sigma fraternity.